 “I’ve been making wires from stretching pennies with this entire project.”

 Male connector: a connector attached to a wire, cable, or any piece of hardware.
-It has an exposed part that inserts into a recessed hole, a female connector.
-The female connector snugly then holds the male connector.
+The connector has an exposed part, which inserts into a recessed hole, a female connector.

 “I have the male connector ready to plug into the receptacle.”

 Manchester screwdriver: in England, it’s in reference to a hammer.

 Manifold: a pipe or chamber, which branches into several openings.

 “Be sure to install the pipeline manifold for Brooke’s project.”

 Mechatronics: a branch of engineering, which focuses on electrical, mechanical, robotic, and electronic systems.

 “Future products of tomorrow will come from the mechatronics field.”

 Mickey Mouse: something isn’t done well or it’s worthless.